-After programming the BMC FRU nonvolatile storage area, and when directed by the Configuration file, the utility then programs the following Chassis, Board, and Product FRU information to the DMI BIOS area.
+After programming the BMC FRU area, the utility then programs the following Chassis, Board, and Product FRU information to the DMI fields, but only when dictated by the Configuration File.

 If a failure occurs, the utility displays an error message and exits.